digitsensitive/phaser3-typescript/references/phaser-game.md

 initiating the game (using the GameConfig), then the scene manager is loaded and the main game loop is started.

-> scene is a very important parameter.
-Here you put all the scenes of your game.
-For example you might have a boot scene, a main menu scene and a game scene.
-Important: If you have more then one scene, create an array and NOT an object.

 ## Example

 ```